Cognizant: Acquisitions

-Business model

-Like many other IT services firms, Cognizant follows a global delivery model based on offshore software R&D and offshore outsourcing.
-The company has a number of offshore development centers outside the United States and near-shore centers in the U.S., Europe and South America.

-In its early years, Cognizant gained business from a number of American and European companies with the help of the Dun & Bradstreet brand.
-The company's senior executives envisaged the firm as a provider of high-end customer services on-par with the six contemporary major system integrators (Accenture, BearingPoint, Capgemini, Ernst & Young, Deloitte and IBM), but at lower prices.

 Operations

 Regions

-The company has 318,400 employees globally, of which over 200,000 are in India across 10 locations with a plurality in Chennai.
-On 20 Jan, 1994 Cognizant registered its branch in Chennai, Tamil Nadu, India with the legal name Cognizant Technology Solutions India Private Limited.
-The other centers of the company are in Bangalore, Chennai, Coimbatore, Gurgaon, Noida, Hyderabad, Kochi, Kolkata, Mangalore, Mumbai, and Pune.
-The company has local, regional, and global delivery centers in the UK, Australia, Hungary, Netherlands, Spain, China, Philippines, Canada, Brazil, Argentina, Mexico etc.
+As of December 2023, the company had over 347,700 employees globally, of which about 254,000 were in India across 13 cities.
+By 2024, Cognizant's largest employee bases were in Chennai and Hyderabad, each with more than 50,000 employees, followed by Bengaluru with nearly 40,000.
+The company has local, regional, and global delivery centers in other countries like the UK, Australia, Hungary, Netherlands, Spain, China, Philippines, Canada, Brazil, Argentina, Mexico, Costa Rica.

 Business units

 Cognizant is organized into several verticals and horizontal units.
 The vertical units focus on specific industries such as Banking & Financial Services, Insurance, Healthcare, Manufacturing and Retail.
-The horizontals focus on specific technologies or process areas such as Analytics, mobile computing, BPO and Testing.
-Both horizontal and vertical units have business consultants, who together form the organization-wide Cognizant Consulting team.
+The horizontal units focus on specific technologies or process areas such as Analytics, mobile computing, BPO and Testing.
+Both horizontal and vertical units have business consultants, who form the organization-wide Cognizant Consulting team together.
 Cognizant is among the largest recruiters of MBAs in the industry; they are involved in business development and business analysis for IT services projects.

 Corporate affairs

 Management

-Cognizant is currently led by Ravi Kumar S (CEO) from Jan 2023.
-Brian Humphries (Ex-CEO), Jan Siegmund (CFO) and Rajesh Nambiar (President, Digital Business & Technology).
+Cognizant is led by Ravi Kumar S (CEO) as of 12 January 2023.
+Jatin Dalal (CFO) a, Surya Gummadi and Rajesh Nambiar (President, Digital Business & Technology) are some of the others in the leadership team.

 On 1 April 2019, Francisco D'Souza was replaced by Brian Humphries as the CEO.

 On 12 January 2023, Brian Humphries was replaced by former Infosys President, Ravi Kumar Singisetti as the CEO.